hugoocoto/vicel/docs/vicel_reference.typ

 == Copy - Paste
 As a vim user, you would want to copy-paste things around.
 Unfortunately, it's only possible to copy a single cell value and paste it in a single cell.
+Note that deletion also copy the content of the cell, it would sound natural for vim users.

 #table(
   columns: 2,